 If someone causes serious bodily injury on another person, including their spouse, or if they use or exhibit a deadly weapon, such as a knife or firearm during the assault, they face aggravated assault charges under Section 22.02, which is prosecuted as a felony of the first or second degree.

-In the face of assault charges, contact The Alband Law Firm for a free case evaluation.
+In the face of assault charges, contact Alband, Lane & Balderama for a free case evaluation.